herdctl logo

 Connect to Chat

-Connect agents to Discord (Slack coming soon).
+Connect agents to Discord or Slack.
 Message your agents from your phone and they continue working.

 herdctl-agent.yaml